Centralizers of Hamiltonian circle actions on rational ruled surfaces: Introduction

-In this paper we combine pseudo-holomorphic curve techniques with moment map techniques to determine the homotopy type of equivariant symplectomorphisms of $\SSS$ and $\CCC$ under the presence of a Hamiltonian circle action.
-Our main result are Theorem~\ref{full_homo} and Theorem~\ref{full_homo_CCC} that give the full homotopy type of the centralizer $C(S^1)\subset\Symp(M,\om)$ for all choices of symplectic forms and of Hamiltonian circle actions on these two $4$-manifolds.
+{\it Main results.} In the present paper, we combine pseudo-holomorphic curve techniques with moment map techniques to determine the homotopy type of centralizers of Hamiltonian $S^1$ actions on $\SSS$ and $\CCC$.
+Our main results are Theorem~\ref{full_homo} and Theorem~\ref{full_homo_CCC} that give the full homotopy type of the centralizer $C(S^1)\subset\Symp(M,\om)$ for all choices of symplectic forms and of Hamiltonian circle actions on these two $4$-manifolds.
 Contrary to the toric case, the homotopy type of the stabilizer $C(S^1)$ is not constant and depends, essentially, on whether the circle action extends to a single toric action or to two distinct toric actions.
 In the former case, apart from a few exceptional circle actions that must be treated separately, $C(S^1)$ retracts onto the unique torus $\mathbb{T}^2$ the circle extends to.
 In the latter case, the two toric actions $\mathbb{T}^2_1$, $\mathbb{T}^2_2$ that extend the circle action to do not commute, even up to homotopy.
 We show that the Pontryagin products of the generators of $H_1(\mathbb{T}^2_1)$ and $H_1(\mathbb{T}^2_2)$ generate a subalgebra $P^{alg}\subset H_*(C(S^1))$ that contains classes of arbitrary large degrees.
 In particular, $C(S^1)$ does not have the homotopy type of a finite dimensional $H$-space.
 Moreover, looking at the action of the centralizer $C(S^1)$ on the space of invariant almost complex structures, we prove that there is an equality of Pontryagin rings $P^{alg}= H_*(C(S^1))$.
 This homology equivalence implies that $C(S^1)$ has the homotopy type of a pushout $\mathbb{T}^2_1 \from S^1\to \mathbb{T}^2_2$ in the category of topological groups.
 Finally, when viewed as a bare topological space, we show that $C(S^1)$ is homotopy equivalent to the product $\Omega S^3 \times S^1 \times S^1 \times S^1$.\\